spinspire/training-content/content/svelte.md

 # Svelte

-Svelte is a feature-rich but easy-to-use UI framework to create reactive web UI's in.
-In fact, while most frameworks are implemented as runtime libraries, this one is implemented as compiler.
-Which means it looks at your code at build-time and produces runtime code, which makes it more powerful and less heavy.
+Svelte is a feature-rich yet easy-to-use UI framework to create reactive web UI's.
+In fact, while most frameworks are implemented as *runtime* libraries, this one is implemented as compiler.
+Which means it looks at your code at *build-time* and produces runtime code, which makes it more powerful and less heavy.

 # Reactivity